On the IR Divergences in de Sitter Space: loops, resummation and the semi-classical wavefunction: Beyond Perturbation Theory

 \section{Beyond Perturbation Theory}

-In this section, we go beyond the perturbative regime of IR divergences in dS, and consider how the stochastic formalism can be derived from the semi-classical wavefunction.
-We will show that the Fokker-Planck equation follows as a consequence of the Schr\"{o}dinger equation and Polchinski's exact renormalization group equation from a boundary perspective.
+In this section, we go beyond the perturbative regime of IR divergences in dS.
+We will show that, for the semi-classical piece of the wavefunction, the Fokker-Planck equation follows as a consequence of the Schr\"{o}dinger equation and Polchinski's exact renormalization group (RG) equation from a boundary perspective. {We note that our major focus here is to explore the link between the stochastic formalism and the semi-classical wavefunction in the non-perturbative regime.
+While we apply the exact RG techniques to perform the computation, the precise analogy of Polchinski's equation in cosmology is beyond the scope of the current work. }

 4pt As we noticed in the previous sections, when we have IR divergences in de Sitter, the semi-classical wavefunction always provides the dominant contributions to correlators in perturbation theory, which match the perturbative computation in the stochastic formalism.
 This interesting observation suggests that the stochastic formalism, which is also expected to be valid in the non-perturbative regime, actually resums the classical loops from all the tree-level wavefunction coefficients.
 In this section we shall show that indeed the Fokker-Planck equation can be derived from the saddle-point approximation of the wavefunction.